CATALPAresearch/moodle-mod_openchat/README.md

 ## Roadmap
 **Roadmap**
+General:
+* Prompt Templates: As a teachers I would like to define prompt templates that encapsulate student LLM requests.
+These encapsilations can be used to enrich the prompt with additional instructions or to instruct the LLM to withdraw certain information.
+* Model cards: As a teacher I need a description about the capabilities, limitations, and use cases of the available models in order provide appropriate apprpriate quality of the generated content.

+RAG
 * RAG streaming: As a student I would like to resive the document chat responses as a stream of tokens instead of wainting until the response was completely generated.
 * Persistent chat history: As a student I would like to browse through past chat sessions to see my previous communication with the LLM/RAG.
-* RAG attricbution: As a student I would like refrences to the source of information in the document chat responses.
+* RAG attribution: As a student I would like refrences to the source of information in the document chat responses.

+Agent Chat:
+  - Include dialoge templates like select menues, small visualizations, tables, lists, etc.
-* Model seelction: As a student I want to optionally select the LLM model to be used for my specific needs.
+  - As a student I would like to know how the agents works and what personal data is processed.
-* Prompt Templates: As a teachers I would like to define prompt templates that encapsulate student LLM requests.
-These encapsilations can be used to enrich the prompt with additional instructions or to instruct the LLM to withdraw certain information.
-* Model documentation: As a teacher I need a description about the capabilities, limitations, and use cases of the available models in order provide appropriate apprpriate quality of the generated content.

 nth/nice to have
 * Add further language strings and its translations
 * Compatability with LLM servers other then Ollama/OpenWebUI, e.g. ChatGPT
+* Model seelction: As a student I want to optionally select the LLM model to be used for my specific needs.